Wolfgang Krause

-Wolfgang Krause (18 September 1895, Steglitz – 14 August 1970, Göttingen) was a German philologist and linguist.
+Wolfgang Krause (18 September 1895 – 14 August 1970) was a German philologist and linguist.
 A professor at the University of Göttingen for many years, Krause specialized in comparative linguistics, and was an authority on Celtic studies, Tocharian languages, Germanic studies, Old Norse and particularly runology.

 Life and career

 Wolfgang Krause was born in Steglitz, Germany, since 1920 part of Berlin, on 18 September 1895.
 Beginning in 1914, he studied classical philology and Indo-European at the University of Berlin under Ulrich von Wilamowitz-Moellendorff, Wilhelm Schulze, Julius Pokorny and Gustav Neckel, and at the University of Göttingen under Jacob Wackernagel and Eduard Hermann.
 At Göttingen, under Hermann's supervision, Krause completed his PhD in Indo-European in 1920, and his habilitation in Old Norse in 1923.

 In 1928, Krause was appointed an associate professor at Göttingen.
 He was subsequently made Chair of Comparative Linguistics at the University of Königsberg.
 While at Göttingen, he became increasingly interested in runology.

 Krause returned to Göttingen in 1937 to succeed Hermann as Chair of Indo-European Linguistics.
 In 1938, he was made Chair of Indo-European Studies and Runology and also succeeded Neckel as Director of the Department for Old Norse Philology.
 The same year he founded a separate Institut für Runenforschung (Institute for Runology) at the university.
 In 1938 he was elected a member of the Göttingen Academy of Sciences and Humanities.